 Plot: Bill O’Neal infiltrates the Black Panther Party per FBI Agent Mitchell and J. Edgar Hoover.
 As Party Chairman Fred Hampton ascends, falling for a fellow revolutionary en route, a battle wages for O’Neal’s soul.

-Awards: Nom. for 6 Oscars – Best Picture, Best Supporting Actor (x2), Best Original Screenplay, Best Cinematography, Best Original Song; Official Selection (Sundance)
+Awards: Won 2 Oscars – Best Supporting Actor, Best Original Song; Nom. for 4 Oscars – Best Picture, Best Supporting Actor, Best Original Screenplay, Best Cinematography; Official Selection (Sundance)

 Distributor: Warner Bros